A necessary and sufficient condition for $k$-transversals: Abstract

 \section{Abstract}

-We establish a necessary and sufficient condition for a family of convex sets in $\R^d$ to admit a $k$-transversal, for any $0 \le k \le d-1$.
+We solve a long-standing open problem posed by Goodman \& Pollack in 1988 by establishing a necessary and sufficient condition for a family of convex sets in $\R^d$ to admit a $k$-transversal for any $0 \le k \le d-1$.
 This result is a common generalization of Helly's theorem ($k=0$) and the Goodman-Pollack-Wenger theorem ($k=d-1$).
 Additionally, we obtain an analogue in the complex setting by characterizing the existence of a complex $k$-transversal to a family of convex sets in $\C^d$, extending the work of McGinnis ($k=d-1$).
-Our approach employs a Borsuk-Ulam-type theorem on Stiefel manifolds.
+Our approach is topological and employs a Borsuk-Ulam-type theorem on Stiefel manifolds.
+Finally, we demonstrate how our results imply the central transversal theorems of \v{Z}ivaljevi\'c-Vre\'cica and Dol'nikov in the real case and of Sadovek-Sober\'on in the complex case.